 Third Party, Cause-Related, and Online Fundraising Events

-- Define annual event goals, strategies, timeline, budget, promotions, and recognition opportunities.
+- Assist with defining annual event goals, strategies, timeline, budget, promotions, and recognition opportunities.

 - Identify event partners, sponsors, volunteers, and guests.